ionic-team/ionic-site/content/docs/v2/setup/tutorial/index.md

 Now that you have [Ionic and its dependencies installed](../installation), you can build your first app!
 This section will guide you through the process of starting a new application, adding pages, navigating between those pages, and more.
 Let's get started!

+>Ionic uses TypeScript for it's code.
+If you're unfamiliar with typescript, take a look at [this page](http://ionicframework.com/docs/v2/resources/what-is/#typescript).

 ### Starting a New Ionic 2 App